IP Cameras with Audio Capabilities.

 Audio recording is heavily regulated while video recording is not

 More than 95% of all IP security camera systems do not record audio, mostly because of regulations and laws.

 Unlike video, audio recording is heavily regulated by the Federal Wiretap Act of 1968.

 Hidden IP Cameras with audio recordings are illegal for all non-law enforcement personnel in all areas of the United States.
 It is illegal to record audio in all of the United States if you do not get the consent of at least one person in the conversation.
-If you want to record a conversation that you are not a part of, at least one person must give their consent to be recorded.
+If you want to record a conversation of which you are not a part, at least one person must give their consent to be recorded.

 If you live (or are otherwise currently located) in California, Connecticut, Delaware, Florida, Hawaii, Illinois, Kansas, Maryland, Massachusetts, Michigan, Montana, Nevada, New Hampshire, Pennsylvania, Utah, or Washington, you are required to notify all parties in a conversation that they are being recorded, if you want to record audio.